 Personal Information is information or an opinion that identifies an individual.
 Personal Information includes Health Information, which is information about the physical or mental health or disability of an individual.

-Examples of Personal Information we collect include: names, addresses, email addresses and phone numbers.
+Examples of Personal Information we collect include: names, addresses, contact details and health information where relevant to providing services.

 Inclusion Plus will only request and retain Personal Information that is necessary to: